animatedcreativity/node-token-express/README.md

 # node-token-express

 Simplest user login system using PIN or Token.
 Can also store user data.
 Implements sessions by itself.
+Sessions are stored on disk now.

 ----------------------------------------------